 When the monks surrendered the monastery early in 1538, during the dissolution of the monasteries in Henry VIII's time, they also surrendered their house and possessions and all the land that went with it.
 The Crown granted the whole property, with the manor, rectory and advowson, to Edward Seymour, Earl of Hertford, later Duke of Somerset.
 It reverted to the Crown on Seymour's execution in 1552.

-No part of the abbey church now stands, though the Abbot's House still exists, cared for by English Heritage.
+No part of the abbey church now stands, though the Abbot's House still exists, cared for by the National Trust.
 The buildings are used for art exhibitions and music festivals.
 Many houses in the village were built using stone from the abbey.